The Layoff Guide

 Am I Eligible for Unemployment in Maryland?

-You must have earned at least $2,014 in your base period.
+You must have earned at least $1,176.01 in your highest quarter and at least $1,800 in total across at least two quarters of your base period.

-To qualify for unemployment benefits in Maryland, you must meet these requirements:
+To qualify for unemployment benefits in Maryland, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit the Maryland Department of Labor website